zhol0777/is-this-good/README.md

 #### PME Housings

 New plastic used exclusively by Tecsee.
 Fairly low in pitch.
-Nothing wrong with it as a material, but it is prone to flaking - no reports have claimed that they interrupt switch functionality, but to prevent you from freaking out, this is something you should know before you purchase something like Purple Pandas, Carrots, Giant v5’s, or Kingfishers.
+Nothing wrong with it as a material, but it is prone to flaking - no reports have claimed that it disrupts switch functionality, but to prevent you from freaking out, this is something you should know before you purchase something like Purple Pandas, Carrots, Giant v5’s, or Kingfishers.

 #### UHMWPE/PE Mix materials

 Diamond tops fly off a little bit too easily.
-Lychee and Ruby/Sapphire stems (UHMWPE mix) shrink too much, and are subject to significant amounts of stem wobble.
+Lychee and Ruby/Sapphire stems (UHMWPE mix) shrink too much, and are subject to prominent amounts of stem wobble.
 The PE mix used in Naevy, Raed, and Snag switches is prone to creating a brittle product that has had occasional reports of it snapping off into keycaps.

 ### Cherry

-DOES NOT WORK WITH OUTEMU HOTSWAP WITHOUT SANDING PINS

 Cherry is a good case study in how injection plastic molds do wear out over time - we see cycles of Cherry retooling their switch molds, leading them to become significantly smoother than previous batches, then newly produced switches gradually becoming scratchier and scratchier until they’re back to meeting their reputation as a manufacturer of scratchy switches.